Khawla bint al-Azwar: Other campaigns

 Some traditional sources claim that in another battle, Khawlah was captured after falling from her donkey.
 After being taken to a camp with other women prisoners, Khawlah was to be taken to the leader's tent as he intended to rape her.
 Instead, Khawlah roused the other prisoners, who used the tent poles as weapons and attacked the Byzantine guards.
-According to Al Waqidi, they managed to kill five Byzantine knights with Khawlah taking credit for one, including the Byzantine who insulted her.
+According to Al-Waqidi, they managed to kill five Byzantine knights with Khawlah taking credit for one, including the Byzantine who insulted her.

 Legacy

 Khawla's fighting skills were praised by Umar.
 Many streets and schools in Saudi Arabia, are named after her.
-Jordan issued a stamp in her honor as part of the "Arab Women in History."
+Jordan issued a stamp in her honor as part of the "Arab Women in History".
 Many Arab cities have schools and institutions carrying the name of Khawla Bint al-Azwar.
-Today, an Iraqi all-women military unit is named the Khawlah bint al-Azwar unit in Khawlah's honor.
-In the United Arab Emirates, the first military college for women, Khawlah bint Al Azwar Training College, is also named for her.
+An Iraqi all-women military unit was named the Khawlah bint al-Azwar unit in Khawlah's honor.
+In the United Arab Emirates, the first military college for women, Khawlah bint Al Azwar Training College, is also named after her.